 - The cost of the development process

 Usage metrics are used to measure the degree of satisfaction of the user’s needs in solving his problems.
 They help to assess not the properties of the program itself, but the results of its operation – the operational quality.
-An example is the accuracy and completeness of the implementation of user tasks, as well as the resources spent (labor, productivity, etc.) to effectively solve the user’s problems.
+An example is the accuracy and completeness of the implementation of user tasks and the resources spent (labor, productivity, etc.) to solve the user’s problems effectively.
 Assessment of user requirements is carried out using external metrics.

 What Are the Main Code Metrics?

 Code metrics are an important tool and are already used by many software vendors today.
-For example, when certifying to higher levels under the ISO/IEC or CMM/CMMI models, the use of code metrics is mandatory, which allows achieving a certain degree of controllability of the development process.
+For example, when certifying to higher levels under the ISO/IEC or CMM/CMMI models, using code metrics is mandatory, allowing for achieving a certain degree of controllability in the development process.